hexdee606/Windows_WiFi_SSID_and_Password_Gethering/README.md

 # Windows WiFi SSID and Password Gethering
-This tool helps to gether all the available passwords of WiFi network in windows pc
+This tool helps to gather all the available passwords of WiFi network in windows PC.